December 13, 2018

 Does this mean that non – Israelis or non – Jews cannot learn it?
 Of course not, but they should be connected to the source, to Israel, to the Jewish experience.
 They must learn from someone who lives the culture.
 For many Christians this comes quite naturally as they are already connected to Israel in a very spiritual way, but for others it does not.

 It is like the guy who masters the technical Blues guitar playing but never feels the soul of the Blues, never connects to the roots of the music, does not relate to the experience.
+When you squeeze that note on the guitar it must come from you deepest, innermost, feelings.

 Sometimes I have been criticized that our site is too 'political', or 'has an agenda'.
 All that this means is that those critics do not understand Krav Maga.
 The historical experience, the current conflict, is all part of the greater picture.
-Without this the system becomes diluted, watered down to a friendly neighborhood workout club, or maybe just a great way to lose weight.
-Such Krav clubs degrade the name Krav Maga and in fact in Israel there is a great deal of resentment towards such clubs.
+Without this, the system becomes diluted, watered down to a friendly neighborhood workout club, or maybe just a great way to lose weight.
+Such Krav clubs degrade the name Krav Maga and in fact in Israel, there is a great deal of resentment towards such clubs.
 They resemble country clubs more than survival training.

 Yes, Krav Maga is Israeli, you feel it over here; you feel it as you walk through the streets of Jerusalem surrounded by young people in uniform, you feel it as you warily eye your hostile 'neighbors'.
-You feel it when you are being trained by someone who has lost friends and relatives to Islamic terrorism, you feel their intensity.
+You feel it when you are being trained by someone who has lost friends and relatives to Arab terrorism, you feel their intensity.
 You feel their pain and their solemn oath to protect innocent lives.
 There is no room for relaxation, no place for joking around.
 The training itself feels like a battlefield.

 Krav Maga is spreading around the world but its roots are firmly planted in this tiny country called Israel, a country surrounded by enemies who daily seek its destruction.